jw35/tunebook-abc/README.md

 Licensing
 ---------

-This transcription and the subsequent processing is the work of Jon Warbrick jon.warbrick@googlemail.com.
+The contents of this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-The transcription work is licensed under the Creative Commons '[Attribution ShareAlike (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/)' licence, which means you can
+In addition, the transcribed ABC files and the results of processing them into various other formats distributed from https://brsn.org.uk/tunebook-abc/ is also licensed under the Creative Commons '[Attribution ShareAlike (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/)' licence, which means you can
 "remix, tweak, and build upon" this work even for commercial purposes, as long as you credit the original authors and license your new creations under the identical terms.

 The licensing of the Tuneworks Tunebook on which this work is based is unclear, other than it saying:

 >"The book is downloadable from http://www.tuneworks.co.uk/.
 >Please feel free to use it as widely as you like".

+This transcription and the subsequent processing is the work of Jon Warbrick jon.warbrick@googlemail.com.